-From the north, there are plenty of options to reach stunning countryside locations by train and visit our great northern cities.
+There are plenty of options to reach stunning countryside locations by train and visit our great northern cities from the north.
 The Trans-Pennine Express runs inter-city services across the north, connecting Liverpool and Manchester with Leeds, York and the north east, Sheffield and Doncaster, the Lake District and beyond – Manchester to Edinburgh starts at only £15.50 for a single and takes just 3 hours 24 minutes.
 And save more than 50% on your ticket price when you book in advance.

 Green daycations by coach

 As well as the train, coaches are a great way to get out and about in the UK.
 Megabus and National Express are the obvious choice for affordable, hassle-free coach services, with extensive networks and extremely affordable prices.

 A trip from London to Oxford on Megabus, for example, comes in at the rock bottom price of £1 each way when booked in advance.
 You wouldn’t even be able to get an hour’s parking in central Oxford for that amount.